automotua/dotfiles/README.md

   **homebrew/install.sh**: will install Homebrew itself, **zsh/install.sh**
 installs oh-my-zsh and any other zsh components that require installation

-## TODOs:
+## Leftovers:

-1. AWS credentials (i.e. $HOME/.aws/) in GDrive
+1. Symlink (or point the applicaiton to use) credential dotfiles stored in **GDrive/credential-configs**
 2. YouCompleteMe will still need to be manually compiled
 3. Tern is used for JS completion.
 But after installing Tern's Vundle plugin, make sure to run `npm install` in `.vim/bundle/tern_for_vim/` directory
-4. iTerm2's preference in GDrive
-5. Alfred's preference in GDrive
-6. Vim plugins install
+4. Vim plugins install

 Applications not installed by brew cask: